Tips & Advice if Your Loved One has Mental Illness and is Physically Disabled

 Provide good incontinence protection

 Proper incontinence protection ensures leaks are absorbed and feces and odor are contained, helping to preserve dignity and protect your loved one's clothing, bedding and living environment.
 You and your loved one can choose from a range of incontinence products in absorbencies and sizes comfortable for men and women.
 Many people prefer incontinence underwear products that pull up like regular underwear.
 This is especially true for those able to stand up while being changed.
-If your loved one needs to be changed while reclining, there are incontinence products such as TENA® briefs for men and briefs for women that help make that process easier.
+If your loved one needs to be changed while reclining, there are incontinence products such as TENA® adult diapers for men and briefs for women that help make that process easier.
 Our TENA® Stretch briefs have been specifically designed to make the process quicker and easier on the loved one and less strenuous on the caregiver's back.
 See the Products section to view the full range of TENA® incontinence care products.
 Visit The TENA Advantage to find out more about how TENA® can help provide good incontinence protection.

 Create the right environment